PrinsFrank/PrinsFrank.nl/_posts/2023-04-09-Back-in-Longyearbyen-on-Svalbard.md

 {% include img.html src="/images/2023/04/mary_anns_polarrigg_snowstorm_longyearbyen_svalbard.jpg" aspect_ratio=36.2 full_width=true %}

 With a lot of sea ice around Pyramiden, that town is not reachable yet.
 But the second town on this island - Barentsburg - is now besides snowmobile also reachable by boat.
-Henningson provides a full day trip to a glacier by boat where you'll be provided with barbequeued meat, followed by a visit to this russian town.
+Henningson provides a full day trip to a glacier by boat where you'll be provided with barbequeued meat, followed by a visit to this Russian town.

 {% include img.html src="/images/2023/04/sea_ice_barbeque_henningson.jpg" aspect_ratio=75.3 %}